tinkerbell/tink/docs/concepts.md

 # Concepts

+### Hardware
+A *hardware device* is defined separately and is substituted in a template at the time of creating a workflow.

 ### Template

 A template is a Go template based definition that defines the overall flow of a workflow.
 A user must write a template based on a valid template format.
 Template can consist of custom variable which can be substituted before execution.
 For example, a hardware device is defined separately and is substituted in a template at the time of creating a workflow.